Updated April 24, 2023

-Steve Jobs never fails to inspire you because somewhere down you know what he speaks is the truth.
-We can tell ourselves a million times that the best work in our life was done by us alone but we all know the truth, there were always a group of people behind our every success.
+Steve Jobs always inspires you because you know what he speaks is the truth.
+We can tell ourselves a million times that the best work in our life was done by us alone, but we all know the truth, there were always a group of people behind our every success.

-It may be your highest score in the cricket match you played as a kid or a project you successfully completed in your career, there were people lending a helping hand in each of your successes.
-So, even if we do feel that we achieved success strictly on our own, it was always a team effort.
+It may be your highest score in the cricket match you played as a kid or a project you successfully completed in your career; there were people helping with each of your successes.
+So, even if we feel that we achieved success strictly on our own, it was always a team effort.

-There will always come a time when you need a group of people to work alongside you on a project and you want this group to be your TEAM.
+There will always come a time when you need a group of people to work alongside you on a project, and you want this group to be your TEAM.
 You might wonder, what is the difference between a group and a team?
-It is quite simple, a group of people might not have the same goals as you do, might not have the same agendas, but your team will always share your goals.
-They might have different personalities, different approaches to reach this goal but they will still work with you to achieve it.
+It is quite simple, a group of people might not have the same goals as you do and might not have the same agendas, but your team will always share your goals.
+They might have different personalities and approaches to reaching this goal, but they will still work with you to achieve it.

 You can always work alone, then why do you need a team?

 “Sometimes the most ordinary work can be made extraordinary, simply by doing them with the right people”